grantspeelman/www-infrastructure/README.md

 ## Provisioning

-to install software and configure the server you require at least `ansible 2.0.0` installed
+to install software and configure the server you require at least `ansible 2.0.0` installed `python` has to be installed on the host ubuntu machines

 ```
   cd ansible
+  ansible-galaxy install -r requirements.yml
   ansible-playbook -i production production.yml # for production
 ```